 - Sausage meat vs minced pork – Personally I like starting with a blank canvas, so I always opt for minced pork.
 I’m never really sure what’s in sausage meat and I’m way too anal over the fact that different sausage meats taste differently.

 - Fry the veg – By putting in raw veg, it releases too much moisture during the cooking process and makes for a soggy pastry!
-Plus, extra flavour from frying.
+Plus, the extra flavour from frying is worth the effort.

 - Sesame seeds – Not just a pretty garnish, the sesame flavour actually goes gorgeously with the pork and fennel.

-How to prevent sausage meat from drying out in the oven
+How do I prevent sausage meat from drying out in the oven?

 A problem we too often experience is a dry sausage.
-Here are my 3 killer tips to producing juicy sausage rolls:
+Here are my 3 killer tips for producing juicy sausage rolls:

-- Breadcrumbs – Contrary to popular belief, breadcrumbs aren’t just there to help mould the sausage, and don’t dry out the meat at all.
+- Breadcrumbs – Contrary to popular belief, breadcrumbs aren’t just there to help mould the sausage.
 In fact, breadcrumbs help keep the sausage moist.
 As the meat cooks and releases fat, the breadcrumbs capture it and keep it locked up within the meat.
-Obviously if you use too much breadcrumbs it’s going to have the reverse effect, but just a small amount will work wonders.
+Obviously if you use too many breadcrumbs it’s going to have the reverse effect, but just a small amount will work wonders.

-- Non-lean pork – You want to aim for a pork at least 15% fat, 20-25% is best though.
-Unfortunately this is not the recipe to use that lean pork you’ve got waiting in the fridge!
+- Non-lean pork – You want to aim for pork at least 15% fat, 20-25% is best though.
+Unfortunately, this is not the recipe to use that lean pork you’ve got waiting in the fridge!

 Mini Sausage Rolls vs Giant Sausage Roll

-Really it depends what the occasion is.
-For dinner I’ll keep them as large sausage rolls, but obviously if it’s for a buffet or party I’ll slice them up.
+It depends on what the occasion is.
+For dinner, I’ll keep them as large sausage rolls, but obviously, if it’s for a buffet or party I’ll slice them up.
 The best way to make mini sausage rolls is to slice them before they go in the oven.
-You may need to pop them in the fridge before hand the firm up the pastry.
+You may need to pop them in the fridge beforehand the firm up the pastry.
 Either way be very gentle with the knife to ensure you don’t ruin the shape.

 Can I make these sausage rolls ahead of time?